ShaneK/Matador/README.md

 **What is it built on?**
-Matador requires Node (obviously) and is built with <a href="http://krakenjs.com/">Kraken</a>.
+Matador requires Node (obviously) and is built on Experess.
 Other NPM packages utilized include, but are probably not limited to:

 * <a href="http://lodash.com/">Lodash</a>
 * <a href="https://github.com/mranney/node_redis">Redis</a>